Lae

 On 6 March 1942 Brown was refueling in preparation for the dash in to the launch point when intelligence began pouring in of a Japanese move west from New Britain.
 Brown disregarded the intelligence until just before midnight on 7 March, when definite word came in of a Japanese convoy 150 miles southwest of Gasmata heading for the Lae area.
 Presented with a juicy target far from Japanese air cover, Brown immediately abandoned the Rabaul raid and prepared to attack the convoy when it reach Lae.
 However, Lae was a difficult target; the approach from the east would require Brown's force to steam through an area well reconnoitered by the Japanese to avoid the poorly charted reefs of the Louisiade Archipelago off the southeast tip of New Guinea.
 A better solution was identified by Frederick Sherman, captain of Lexington, who discovered that the Gulf of Papua west of Port Moresby was within comfortable flying distance of Lae.
 However, there were no good charts of New Guinea and it was rumored that the Owen Stanley Mountains reached to 15,000 feet (4600 meters) or more, too high for heavily laden torpedo bombers The Lexington air group commander, William Ault, flew in to Port Moresby and learned that there was a 7,500 foot (2300 meter) pass through the mountains almost directly along the projected route and that the weather was usually favorable early in the morning.

 Word came on 8 March of Japanese transports off Salamaua and Brown was in position to launch his strikes by dawn on 10 March 1942.
 To increase the size of his strike, Sherman launched his fighters first, then his strike aircraft, then quickly recovered and refueled his escort fighters and relaunched them to catch up with the strike.
 A total of 18 F4F Wildcats, 61 SBD Dauntless dive bombers, and 25 TBD Devastator torpedo bombers were sent out.
 The American pilots claimed extensive damage, including five transports, three cruisers, and a destroyer sunk and a minelayer and two more destroyers probably sunk and a seaplane tender badly damaged.
 Fletcher's combat intelligence officer failed to confirm such losses, but Brown declined to launch a second strike, citing the damage already inflicted and deteriorating weather over the mountain pass.
 Actual damage was three transports and a minelayer sunk and another transport, a seaplane tender, another minelayer, and two destroyers damaged.
+Some 350 men were killed on the transports alone.
 This was a significant loss to 4 Fleet, though the transports were already almost finished unloading and the occupation of Lae completed.
 Inoue called off the occupation of Port Moresby until carrier support could be provided by Combined Fleet.

 As Allied air power grew, the Japanese began construction of a road from Madang to Lae to avoid reliance on coastal barges.